Te0866/CCDEVAP-S15-Team-9-WhatsUpDLSU/README.md

 Step 2: Unzip the file then input the folder inside the zip file into htdocs.

+Step 3: Remove the passwords inside the quotations marks located in "(PATH TO htdocs)\CCDEVAP-S15-Team-9-WhatsUpDLSU-main\student-side-main\app\Core\Database.php" and "dbconnection.php"

 Step 3: Open the XAMPP Control Panel and start Apache and MySQL.

 Step 4: Open any browser and type localhost/phpmyadmin/